jcuenod/zotero-backup-scripts/README.md

 ## The Shell Script

 `backup.sh` should go in your Zotero folder.
 You can use the Zotero preferences to move your Zotero folder wherever you want (the default appears to be `~/Zotero` which is where mine is).
+If you change this, you'll need to modify the `zoterobck.service` file.

 Be sure to `git init` and `git remote add` your Zotero folder before running the backup script.
 It's also not going to prompt you for a password.
 It's just going to assume your ssh keys are setup.